-- Students rightly perceive that their peers' scrutiny is continuous - Fear of social failure or humiliation is persistent even among adults posting about their lives. - The Fallacy is that images are accurate representations of others. - Decreased self-worth or esteem is the consequence of comparing to the phony perfection on social media.
-Body image dissatisfaction for women and depression increased - Perfectionism is fostered by comparison and leads to anxiety
+- Fear of social failure or humiliation is persistent even among adults posting about their lives. - The Fallacy is that images are accurate representations of others. - Decreased self-worth or esteem is the consequence of comparing to the phony perfection on social media.
+Body image dissatisfaction for women and depression increased - 'Facebook Facelifts' indicative of desire to create a specific online, 2 dimensional appearance